 Sure, that guy was creating a playlist to woo a girl, but he was on to something.
 Little did he know, he was also giving us words of wisdom on how to best create a set of tunes for a high-energy workout.
-Below are the seven main components of any good workout playlist, no matter the musical genre.
-(In fact, I find that the more eclectic the playlist, the more exciting—and surprising—it can be!)
+Every great workout playlist has a set of components that keeps you feeling inspired, empowered and energized from your warm-up

-Like John Cusack says, you have to kick off a playlist with a killer track that grabs attention.
-Choose a song here that inspires and motivates you but has a moderate tempo.
-During this song you’ll be doing some light static stretching and easy movement to warm you up, and you don’t want to be rushed, so choose a song that’s at least four minutes long.
-Songs like "Rock with You" by Michael Jackson or "Crazy" by Aerosmith are good candidates for an appropriate warm-up song tempo.
+As John Cusack says, you have to kick off a playlist with a killer track that grabs your attention.
+Choose a song here that inspires and motivates you, but has a moderate tempo.
+During this song you’ll be doing some light stretching and easy movements to warm you up, and you don’t want to be rushed, so choose a song that’s at least four minutes long.
+Songs like "Rock With You" by Michael Jackson or "Crazy" by Aerosmith are good candidates for an appropriate warm-up song tempo.
 However, the best warm-up songs are those that build in intensity and have a super inspirational message.
-"Proud" by Heather Smalls (best known as The Biggest Loser theme song) is an excellent choice.
+"Proud" by Heather Smalls, for example, is an excellent choice.

 After any pump-you-up song, it’s important to have a moderate- to slow-paced song after it to recover.
 Because you’ll usually be out of breath from the previous song, choose a track that you really enjoy and find meaning in.
 During these songs you want to slow down your pace, but still stay motivated enough to keep up your workout.
 Songs like "I Will Survive" by Gloria Gaynor and "You Gotta Be" by Des’ree are perfect picks.